Environmental protection

 Environmental protection and safety management framework

 Environmental issues are discussed at meetings of the Board of Directors including as part of the approval of environmental projects, and also at meetings of the Strategy and Investment Committee.
 The annual reports approved by the Board of Directors provide specific information on these matters.
-In July 2023, Uralchem published its 2022 ESG Report, which contains more detailed information on the Company's environmental activities.
+In August 2025, Uralchem published its 2024 ESG Report, which contains more detailed information on the Company's environmental activities.

 Policies and other key documents